 Page and Bretherton (2003) investigated attachment representations of fathers in 27 preschool children in postdivorce families where the child was living with the mother.
-Using the Attachment Story Completion Task-Revised, an assessment measure which uses story stems and family dolls to elicit children's narratives, the authors found that girls who demonstrated strong attachment to father in narrative also showed evidence of anxious attachment towards their mothers.
-Additionally, the girls who described children's attachment to the father in the Task were rated lower in social competence by their teachers.
+Using the Attachment Story Completion Task-Revised, an assessment measure which uses story stems and family dolls to elicit children's narratives, the authors found that girls who demonstrated strong attachment to father in narrative also showed evidence of anxious attachment to the father in the Task were rated lower in social competence by their teachers.
 These complex findings have important implications for clinical social workers.
 In postdivorce families, social workers need to facilitate the critically important attachment relationship between the primary custodial parental and child.
 Such work may involve reinterpreting the child's behavior for the parent, helping parents view children's complex behavior as often driven by attachment needs.